Libraries

 }

 A Flutter plugin that wraps the native Atomic Transact SDKs.
-View the plugin with a code example on Github
+The deployed package is available on pub.dev.
+Plus, you can view the plugin with a code example on Github

 dependencies: